mrehkopf/vcs/README.md

 You can find the pre-built binary distribution of VCS for Windows on [Tarpeeksi Hyvae Soft's website](http://tarpeeksihyvaesoft.com/soft/).

 ### Features
-- On-the-fly frame filtering: blur, crop, flip, decimate, rotate, sharpen, ...
+- Real-time customizable image filters: blur, crop, decimate, denoise, and more
-- Several frame scalers: nearest, linear, area, cubic, and Lanczos
+- Scaling with nearest, linear, area, cubic, and Lanczos sampling
-- Anti-tearing
-- Temporal image denoising
-- Video recording with H.264 encoding
+- Active triple buffering to reconstruct torn frames
-- Custom overlays with HTML and CSS formatting
+- Custom overlays with HTML/CSS formatting
+- Video recording
-- Minimal reliance on GPU features &ndash; ideal for virtual machines
+- Virtual machine friendly (low reliance on GPU features)
-- Unique frame count &ndash; an FPS counter for DOS games!
+- Output in software or OpenGL
-- Supports Windows XP to Windows 10, and compiles on Linux
+- Supports Windows (XP and later), Linux

 ### Hardware support
 VCS is compatible with at least the following Datapath capture cards: